Executive Education – Open Enrollment Programmes

 - Software implementations of these techniques.
 We will use Python, the leading programming language for AI applications, implemented in the cloud through Jupyter notebooks on Google Colab and assisted by prompts from generative AI tools like ChatGPT.

-Leveraging AI for Next Job
+Leveraging AI for Your Next Job

 Academic area: Decision Sciences